JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20220426.md

 or levy remains the same over the bond payback or levy period.
 Tax rates, however, would change.
 If all properties increase in AV by 10%, the tax rate for the measures would decrease by approximately 10%.
 If all properties decrease in AV by 10%, the tax rate for the measures would increase by approximately 10%.

+It is the author's opinion that county assessors (in all 39 WA counties) should be providing these calculators for their constituents.
+To date, only King County is making an effort.

 ___